 Harry scarcely steps foot into the hospital's foyer before hearing a gunshot ring out from very close by.
-Following the source of the noise, Harry enters the adjacent room and discovers a man dressed in a business suit holding a revolver, sitting over the fresh corpse of a flying creature.
-He raises his gun and fires a warning shot in Harry's direction, but Harry's panicked reaction manages to convince the man that he is not a threat.
+Following the source of the noise, Harry enters an adjacent room and discovers a man dressed in a business suit, who is holding a revolver and sitting over the fresh corpse of an "air screamer" creature.
+The man raises his gun and fires a warning shot in Harry's direction, but Harry's panicked reaction manages to convince the man that he is not a threat.

-The suit-wearing man introduces himself as Dr. Michael Kaufmann but claims he knows nothing about the current state of Silent Hill, explaining that he was asleep when the town's population suddenly disappeared.
+The man introduces himself as Dr. Michael Kaufmann but claims he knows nothing about the current state of Silent Hill, explaining that he was asleep when the town's population suddenly disappeared.
 Harry once again inquires about his daughter, but Kaufmann only remarks on her slim chances for survival in such a dangerous place.
 After apologizing for his callousness, the doctor asks Harry if his wife also accompanied him to Silent Hill, prompting Harry to mention that his wife Jodie passed away four years prior.
 Kaufmann leaves Harry alone inside the examination room shortly afterward, stating that he "can't just sit around here doing nothing."

 The hospital's interior appears relatively safe as Harry begins investigating its ground floor.
 Inside the hospital director's office, a strange red liquid can be found splattered on the floor among several shards of glass; this substance can optionally be gathered into an empty water bottle from the hospital's kitchen and serves an important purpose later in the game.
 By locating the key to the basement, Harry gains access to the hospital's backup generator, which re-enables the elevators; unfortunately, the main hallway doors on both the second and third floors are barred.
 However, as Harry prepares to exit the building, a button labeled "4F" suddenly appears on the elevator's control panel.
 Harry presses the button, and after a moment the elevator doors open to reveal the dark alternate version of Alchemilla Hospital.